sourceryinstitute/smart-pointers/README.md

 a "shadow" object that serves as an identity tag for a larger object allocated (and later freed) in C or C++ at the direction of the user's `free` procedure.

-For more background in the design philosophy and internal mechanics of Reference Counter, see the papers by [Rouson, Xia & Xu (2010)] and [Rouson, Morris & Xia (2012)].
-This repository's code originated from refactoring the code in those two publications to use more descriptive and general nomenclature and more up-to-date coding conventions.
+For more background on the design philosophy and the internal mechanics of Reference Counter, see Rouson et al. (see [[1]], [[2]], [[3]]).
+This repository's code originated from refactoring the code in those publications to use more descriptive and more general nomenclature and more up-to-date coding conventions.
 For example, this repository separates interface bodies into modules and procedure definitions into submodules.

 As compared to the original code, this repository also adds
 1. A [Fortran Package Manager] build system,